Cadecraft/HomepageOmni/README.md

 ## Installation

+This extension should work on either Firefox or Chrome.

+To test out the extension on Firefox:
+1. Download this source code
+2. In Firefox, go to `about:debugging`
+3. Go to the This Firefox section and upload this `manifest.json` file.

+To add the extension to Chrome:
+1. Download this source code
+2. Go to `chrome://extensions`
+3. Turn on Developer Mode in the top right
+4. In the top left, Load Unpacked and upload this entire folder

-Installation instructions will be added once this project becomes more complete.
+Improved installation instructions will be added once this project becomes more complete.

 ## Commands